-I hate to sound reactionary, but I am so happy to see Swedish director Lukas Moodysson return to his upbeat beginnings, after several years making important-seeming but hard-to-sit-through movies (Lilya 4-Ever, A Hole in My Heart, and Mammoth are all major downers; I missed the experimental Container).
+I hate to sound reactionary, but I am so happy to see Swedish director Lukas Moodysson return to his upbeat beginnings, after several years making serious, unpleasant movies (Lilya 4-Ever, A Hole in My Heart, and Mammoth are all major downers; I missed the experimental Container).

 We Are the Best!, based on Moodysson's wife Coco's comic book, concerns three 7th grade girls in 1982 Stockholm who decide to form a punk band.
 With its retro setting and its young cast, it immediately brought me back to the director's vibrant first features Show Me Love and Together, both of which are very much worth seeing if you haven't yet.

-Moodysson has a keen eye for depicting youth with real honesty.
+Moodysson has a keen eye for depicting youth with blunt honesty.
 The girls in this film are all 12 or 13, and they act it.
-They're not precocious (though one has genuine musical talent).
+They're not precocious, though one has genuine musical talent.
 Their world view, as befits a 7th grader, is limited to school and home: their big punk song, for example, is a clunky stab at jocks, with strictly juvenile political allusions.
 They are still very much children, even if they are dying to grow up (drinking, dating, defying authority).
 They giggle over silly games.
 They spazz out, repeatedly.
 They treat simple misunderstandings and injuries as life-or-death situations.
 In short, they are painfully real.
 This is no streamlined Spielberg adolescence.
 And the three young actresses are uniformly excellent.

 In any event, if you haven't so blocked out your own awkward preteen years that you can't identify with these girls' shenanigans, We Are the Best! has plenty to offer.
 You will not be disappointed.